The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

 where $F_{\mu}= \frac{1}{2}\sum_{\nu}[ ( \bm \nabla '\otimes \bm \nabla ) +( \bm \nabla \otimes \bm \nabla ')]_{\mu\nu} S_{\nu}$ and $\otimes$ denotes the usual tensor product between vectors $(\bm A\otimes \bm B)_{\mu\nu}=A_{\mu}B_{\nu}$.
 The $\bm S\cdot\bm F$ and $\bm S\cdot\bm G$ terms are connected through the $(\bm\nabla\cdot \bm S)^2$ term according to the equation

-which applies when integration is assumed.
-The previous relation can be used to successfully switch from~(\ref{Htot}) to the formulation of the EDF of~\cite{Perl}, where the $\bm{G}$ density was not defined and only the $\bm{S}\cdot\bm{F}$ terms appear, with proper weights.
-In this work we will also work with the formulation based on the choice $C_T^G=0$.
+The previous relation can be used to successfully switch from~(\ref{Htot}) to the formulation of the EDF of Ref.~\cite{Perl}, where the $\bm{G}$ density was not defined and only the $\bm{S}\cdot\bm{F}$ terms appear, with proper weights.
+In this paper we will work with the equivalent formulation based on the choice $C_T^G=0$ too.
 More details can be found in App.~\ref{App1}, where the derivation of Eq.~(\ref{Htot}) is provided.
 Indeed, since the terms of the functional are not independent from each other, for example also the relation~\cite{Dob_Acta}